Chris-Rextus/beecrowd100percent/README.md

 # beecrowd100percent
-Each and every awnser for beecrowd C exercises;
+Each and every awnser for beecrowd's C exercises;